revathskumar/blog.revathskumar.com/_posts/2025-01-10-gjs-how-to-read-from-stdin-in-a-gtk-application.md

 excerpt: 'gjs : How to read from stdin in a gtk application'
 date: 2025-01-10 18:45 CET
 updated: 2025-01-10 18:45 CET
-categories: javascript
+categories: javascript gjs
-tags:
-  - javascript
-  - gjs
-  - gtk
-  - stdin
-  - gtk4
+tags: javascript gjs gtk stdin gtk4
 image: ""
 ---

 In this blog post, I will show you how to read from stdin in a GTK application written with gjs.

 Since I was already using [greenclip](https://github.com/erebe/greenclip)(with [rofi](https://github.com/davatorium/rofi)) for clipboard history, I would like to use [Bender](https://github.com/revathskumar/bender) in a similar way. `greenclip print | bender` .